-The proposed amendment amends the Commentary to §3E1.1 to revise how the defendant's challenge of relevant conduct should be considered in determining whether the defendant has accepted responsibility for purposes of the guideline.
-Specifically, it would amend Application Note 1(A) to delete the sentence that states "a defendant who falsely denies, or frivolously contests, relevant conduct that the court determines to be true has acted in a manner inconsistent with acceptance of responsibility."
-The proposed amendment would instead provide that a defendant who makes a non-frivolous challenge to relevant conduct is not precluded from consideration for a reduction under §3E1.1(a).
+The proposed amendment amends the Commentary to §3E1.1 to revise how a defendant's challenge to relevant conduct should be considered in determining whether the defendant has accepted responsibility for purposes of the guideline.
+Specifically, the proposed amendment would revise Application Note 1(A) by substituting a new sentence for the sentence that states "a defendant who falsely denies, or frivolously contests, relevant conduct that the court determines to be true has acted in a manner inconsistent with acceptance of responsibility."
+The proposed amendment includes two options for the substitute.

+Option 1 would provide that "a defendant may make a non-frivolous challenge to relevant conduct without affecting his ability to obtain a reduction."